 Who is eligible for an Informal Debt Agreement?

-There is no eligibility criteria for an informal debt agreement, so anyone that is suitable is eligible for assistance.
-Generally speaking an informal debt agreement is not considered as serious as a Part IX debt agreement and often will be a step that someone tries before considering formal options like a Part IX debt agreement or bankruptcy.
+There are no eligibility criteria for an informal debt agreement, so anyone that is suitable is eligible for assistance.
+Generally speaking, an informal debt agreement is not considered as serious as a Part IX debt agreement and often will be a step that someone tries before considering formal options like a Part IX debt agreement or bankruptcy.

 What debts can be included in an Informal Debt Agreement?